Kemptville, Ont. school to open Thursday after 6 closures in October due to threats

 A note to families from the Catholic District School Board of Eastern Ontario said the school would reopen Thursday in partnership with police.

-The school will open at a later than normal time and will have an alternate transportation schedule, the board said.
+The school's daily schedule will be different and there will be an alternate transportation schedule, the board said.
 Mental health counsellors and police officers will be present.

 "We want to thank you for your patient support of St. Michael at this very challenging time, and we want to thank the Ontario Provincial Police for their work in moving us forward together," the note Wednesday evening said.